Getting Involved & Supporting Fruitslice

 A: Fruitslice is available as both a beautifully designed print publication and a barrier-free digital experience.
 While our print issues offer a tangible connection to the work (available for purchase on our website), our commitment to accessibility means our complete e-reader version is always available online for free, with no paywalls or restrictions.

-Q: What kind of submissions are you looking for?
+Q: What kind of work are you looking for?

 A: In short: We’re looking for bold, thoughtful, and boundary-pushing work, especially from creators whose voices have historically been marginalized.
 We love writing that weaves the personal with the political, challenges dominant narratives, and plays with form.
 If your work feels “too much” or “too niche” for other places, it might be just right for us.